demidko/Projekt-portable/README.md

 ### Build with [`Gradle`](https://gradle.org/)

-* Execute command `gradle clean test shadowJar` to build self-executable jar.
+* Execute command `gradle clean test runtime` to build self-executable app.

-Then you can start the application with the `java -jar *.jar` command.
+Then you can start the application with the `./build/image/bin/*` command.